What Is Cancellation of Removal?

 Exceptional and extremely unusual hardship

-You must show two things: (1) you have a spouse, child, or parent that is a United States citizen or lawful permanent resident and (2) your removal from the United States will be too much of a hardship on that relative.
+You must show two things: (1) you have a spouse, child, or parent who is a United States citizen or lawful permanent resident and (2) your removal from the United States will be too much of a hardship on that relative.

 Your relative